Here’s how much a beach badge costs in South Jersey

 Beach tags: Not required

 What to do: Swimming.
-Surfing is permitted at Hollywood Avenue (10 am-12 noon only), Rambler Road and Aster Road.
+Surfing is permitted at Hollywood Avenue (10 a.m.-noon only), Rambler Road and Aster Road.
 Kite flying, ball playing, Frisbees, etc., are restricted to the back areas of the beach.
-No animals, alcohol, fires, barbecues or picnics are permitted on Wildwood Crest’s beaches.
+No animals, alcohol, fires, barbecues or picnics are permitted.
 Surf fishing is prohibited in bathing areas during bathing hours.
-For handicap access or first aid contact the lifeguard headquarters at Rambler Road and the Beach by calling 609-522-3825.
+For handicapped access or first aid, call the lifeguard headquarters at Rambler Road and the beach at 609-522-3825.

 More information: wildwoodcrest.org